About Scott

 While serving at First Baptist and pursuing additional graduate education, Scott began to write and speak regularly on topics of worship, music, culture, and aesthetics.
 He published a successful blog and was invited to speak at pastors’ conferences, seminaries, and churches in the US and around the world.

-In August of 2008, Scott resigned from First Baptist Church to launch Religious Affections Ministries, a ministry of writing, speaking, and publishing in the areas of worship and church music.
-Scott has written two books and administered the publication of a dozen more through the ministry.
+Scott has written several books and administered the publication of many more.
 He has spoken across the US and in several foreign countries at conferences, seminaries, and church, and is published in several theological journals.